 Millersburg’s Antique Festival

-This year’s Antique Festival takes place October 9th and 10th in the village of Millersburg.
+This year’s Antique Festival takes place on October 7th and 8th in the village of Millersburg.
 The Antique Festival is the perfect place to shop for local antiques and eat your favorite fair food.

 While visiting historic Millersburg, make sure to make time to visit the Millersburg Glass Museum.
 You’ll leave with a greater understanding of John Fenton and you’ll understand why you see so much Millersburg Glass displayed in the storefront windows.